Eloy Jiménez Player Props: White Sox vs. Angels

 Eloy Jiménez At The Plate

-- Jimenez is batting .269 with five doubles, five home runs and 11 walks.
+- Jimenez has five doubles, five home runs and 11 walks while batting .271.

-- Jimenez will look to extend his 10-game hitting streak.
-He's batting .450 with two homers in his last games.
+- Jimenez will look to extend his 11-game hitting streak.
+He's batting .421 with two homers in his last outings.

-- He has hit a long ball in five games this season (18.5%), homering in 4.3% of his chances at the plate.
+- He has hit a long ball in 17.9% of his games this season, and 4.2% of his chances at the plate.

-- In 13 games this season (48.1%), Jimenez has picked up an RBI, and in five of those games (18.5%) he had two or more.
+- Jimenez has an RBI in 14 of 28 games this year, with multiple RBI in five of them.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.